Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

     tasks_from: create-secret
 ```

+#### "source-secret"
-"source-secret" task fetches the username, password information from a secret created during gitea installation
+This task fetches the username, password information from a secret created during gitea installation

 ```yaml
 - include_role: